dsaad68/custom_logger/README.md

 This library provides a customizable logger with support for additional attributes, stream and file logging, as well as integration with Azure Application Insights.

 ## Features
-1. Custom Attributes: Using the CustomLogFilter class, you can add any number of custom attributes to log records.
+1. Custom Attributes: You can add any number of custom attributes to log records.
 2. Stream and File Logging: The Logger class allows you to enable or disable stream and file handlers for logging.
 3. Azure Application Insights Integration: By providing an Azure connection string, you can enable logging to Azure App Insights.